alovelesh/base-project/README.md

 | alovelesh@gmail.com | 123456 |
 | agrawal.lovelesh@gmail.com | 123456 |

-Task management is used to managing task like creation, deleteion and updation.
-  - Show all task lists
-  - Able to add, delete and update task
-  - Able to search, sort.
-  - A lot of task data can be manage by pagination

 > The goal of this project to create CRUD forms using dynamic list and dynamic form in the minimum time(0.5Hr).
  #### Dynamic list is used to provide functionality of